Oyanel/Anki-server/README.md

 ```shell
 use anki
 ```
+4. Rename your `.env.default` to `.env` and think to change the secret keys with your own

-4. Run these commands:
+5. Run these commands:

 `git clone <this repo>`

 `cd ./anki-server`

-Copy/paste the .env (ask maintainer)

 `npm install`